 5. SUMMER JOB GAMES

 Offer your children “rewards” for returning from their summer jobs with stories about the day—in Spanish.
-Offer them points toward a trip to the water park or points toward a pair of boots they might want to use their summer job money to pay for—just for learning Spanish!
+Offer them points that they can use toward getting or experiencing something they want, like a trip to the water park or a pair of boots — all just for learning Spanish!
 When they arrive home from a hard day’s work, ask them a series of questions in Spanish: How many hours did you work?
 How much money did you make?
 How many people did you meet?
 Then, ask them to tell you one story (in Spanish) from the day.
 It can be real or made up.
 If you guess whether the story was real or made up, your child gets an extra point.

-Summer can be both a time of learning and a time for fun.
-Keep your kids’ language skills intact while enjoying a little quality time with the family.
-Asking your little ones to participate in a few simple games keeps them happy and engaged throughout their downtime.
+Summer can be both a time of learning and fun.
+By getting creative and/or using Spanish resources for kids, you can keep your children’s language skills intact while enjoying a little quality time with the family.
+Asking your little ones to participate in a few simple games keeps them happy and engaged throughout their downtime while still providing educational value.
+After all, probably the best way to teach kids Spanish is by using games and activities to keep them engaged in learning, wouldn’t you agree?

 Check out these other articles to Teach Spanish.